FoldingAtHome/containers/fah-gpu-amd/README.md

 * The container orchestration needs to be able to allocate and manage GPUs.
 * Run one container per machine/VM - each client can manage many GPUs and CPU cores, and should have a config.xml tuned for the host/VM size.
-* Each running container must have it's own seperate persistent storage directory mounted into the `/fah` directory of the container.
+* Each running container must have it's own separate persistent storage directory mounted into the `/fah` directory of the container.
 They should be reused, but two containers should never be using the same directory.